Raymond Borg: Reid Murray collapse

-Career in North America
+Release from prison and later life

 After his release from prison, Borg vanished from the Australian business scene.
 He would later re-emerged in North America under the assumed name Ray Adams.
 He then built a successful career in the private healthcare sector – notably by the late 1970s he was known as the owner of Decom Medical Waste Systems, which controversially operated incinerators in the both United States and Canada.
 A 1977 Toronto Globe and Mail investigation finally exposed his past: after a year-long probe reporters confirmed that Ray Adams was in fact Raymond Lawrence Adolf Borg.
 The Globe reported that Borg/Adams had immigrated to Canada in 1973 under a false identity, denying his criminal history.
 Following several high-profile lawsuits in the late 1980 and early '90s, Borg disappeared from the public eye once again and is believed to have fled to Tunisia.